 This is AOL Compressed Image File, a raster image file compressed by America Online (AOL).
 The image is saved in a proprietary format that most image viewing programs do not recognize.

-Apart from usual raster files, Pics.io support a number of RAW files captured by digital cameras and image scanner.
+Apart from usual raster files, Pics.io support a number of RAW files captured by digital cameras and image scanners.
 RAW files are named so because they contain unprocessed data which is not ready to be printed or edited with a usual bitmap graphics editor.

 Besides, unlike traditional raster image files such as JPG and PNG files, RAW files also store additional metadata, such as camera ID, white balance, exposure, lens, etc. Pics.io captures and stores metadata from your digital photos.
 If you edit metadata in Pics.io, this info is saved within your asset and remains available even outside Pics.io, e.g. in Lightroom.

 And one more thing.
 If you work with RAW photos, you definitely need a reliable converter to process them into JPEG and other formats.
-Welcome to try Raw.Pics.io app - a free online RAW viewer and converter - another product made by our team.
+Welcome to try the Raw.Pics.io app - a free online RAW viewer and converter - another product made by our team.

 Digital Negative (DNG) format is a universal RAW image format developed by Adobe for saving digital photos in an uncompressed format.
 DNG file format is supported by most image viewing and photo editing programs.

 A RAW file is an image generated by digital cameras such as Panasonic, Leica, and Casio cameras.
 It contains unaltered and uncompressed image data as captured by a digital camera's sensor.
-RAW files do not lose data like JPEG files when they are compressed..
+RAW files do not lose data like JPEG files when they are compressed.

 This is a RAW camera image file created by Canon digital cameras.
 CR2 files store uncompressed image data, so they're usually high-quality and quite large in size.
 The images are saved in a format based on the TIFF specification.